ameya/ssedemo/README.md

 # ssedemo
 SSE Demo project using Spring Boot and Web APIs Notification

+Git check out the applicaiton.
+Run the applicaiton, then fire the below URLs

 http://localhost:8080/

 will show the html page that has js to register to event source.